Best Things to Do in Dubrovnik in 2 Days – Best Itinerary

 Bring cash.
 Cards are accepted in some restaurants and stores, but I had to pay cash once in a while.
 Also, euros and dollars are not accepted widely, so change some money to Kuna.

-BEST THINGS TO DO AND SEE IN DUBROVNIK IN ONE OR TWO DAYS
+BEST THINGS TO DO AND SEE IN DUBROVNIK TWO DAYS (OR SO)

 Day 1 in Dubrovnik